 Get a CE Certificate for this edWebinar Learn more

 Problem solving is an essential skill.
 Confident problem solvers can identify and frame a problem productively, they have strategies to help them approach the problem, and they can assess whether their solution strategy is successful.
 Rigorous mathematics instruction includes a strong focus on applications of mathematics; these applications are often grounded in problem solving.
 Problem-solving tasks can occur in real-world contexts or in mathematical contexts.
 In either case, collaboration and discourse is essential for problem solving.
 The more complex the problem, the more important multiple perspectives are in finding a good solution.
 Selecting appropriate tasks and facilitating productive collaboration and discourse are critical teacher skills for supporting problem solving in the classroom.

-In this second edWebinar of a two-part series, Sara Delano Moore, Ph.D., Director of Professional Learning for ORIGO Education, will focus on selecting tasks for problem solving.
-The session will share four factors which impact task design and selection, reviewing a variety of tasks along the way.
-We will discuss both creating your own tasks as well as selecting (and possibly modifying) existing tasks.
-The session will model strategies for sharing tasks in both face-to-face and virtual settings.
-Join Sara for this session to solve some math problems and learn about task selection for problem solving.
+In this second edWebinar of a two-part series, Sara Delano Moore, Ph.D., Director of Professional Learning for ORIGO Education, focuses on selecting tasks for problem solving.
+The session shares four factors which impact task design and selection, reviewing a variety of tasks along the way.
+We present both creating your own tasks as well as selecting (and possibly modifying) existing tasks.
+The session models strategies for sharing tasks in both face-to-face and virtual settings.
+Watch Sara in this session to solve some math problems and learn about task selection for problem solving.

-This edWebinar will be of interest to elementary-level teachers and school leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to elementary-level teachers and school leaders.

 About the Presenter